ankane/camo-ruby/README.md

 ## Credit

-Thanks to [Corey Donohoe](https://github.com/atmos) for creating camo and providing most of the Ruby code for this gem.
+Thanks to [Corey Donohoe](https://github.com/atmos) for creating Camo and providing most of the Ruby code for this gem.

 ## Contributing